 ONEHOPE is a social enterprise that integrates causes into products and services to make a social impact.
 ONEHOPE has quickly become one of the most recognizable cause brands due to the success of their cornerstone product, ONEHOPE Wine.
 Produced in partnership with

-Rob Mondavi, Jr., the award winning portfolio makes an impact with every bottle sold by donating HALF of the profits to partner causes.
-2016 was an important year in ONE HOPE'S history and they credit it all to you.
-They provided 503,697 meals to children fighting hunger, planted 31,857 trees, got 23,091 sheltered
+Rob Mondavi, Jr., their award winning portfolio makes an impact with every bottle sold by donating HALF of the profits to partner causes.
+In 2017 ONEHOPE provided 339.3K meals to children fighting hunger, helped 5.4K veterans, got 19.3K sheltered animals adopted, 15.7 trees planted, and 30.5K people were educated on heart health, and so much more.
+Cheers to the ONEHope family for even more good in 2018!

 Rico Abreu, of St. Helena in California, where his family owns Abreu Vineyards, is a two-time defending Chili Bowl

-Nationals champion and won the 2014 USAC midget championship.
-Abreu and his father, David hosted the Boys and Girls Club Dirt Classic benefitting the
+Nationals champion.
+He also won the 2014 USAC midget championship.
+Abreu and his father, David hosted the 2017 Boys and Girls Club Dirt Classic benefitting the

 Boys & Girls Clubs of St. Helena and Calistoga, Calif.
 The event took place on the half-mile dirt track at Napa County Fairgrounds, and featured two separate classes — Sprint Car Challenge

 Tour 360’s and the King of the West-NARC 410-winged-sprints.
-Tony Stewart and Ricky Stenhouse Jr., came to Wine Country to support the event, Rico and his father, a legendary winemaker and consultant.
-Rico has a partnership with
+Tony Stewart and Ricky Stenhouse Jr., came to Wine Country to support the event.
+Rico and his father, a legendary winemaker and consultant, have a partnership with

 Rhino Wipe, a reusable cleaning wipe designed for the harsh racing industry, and can be used on boats, ladders, and car headrests.
 A portion of the sale of the Rhino Wipe goes towards the